What is CVRM?

 Email

-Three prevalent lifestyle-related diseases today are heart disease, chronic kidney disease and Type 2 diabetes which are closely interconnected.
-Discover steps you can take to either prevent or effectively manage these conditions and promote optimal overall health.
+Three common diseases of lifestyle – heart disease, chronic kidney disease and Type 2 diabetes – are intimately interconnected.
+Learn how you can take action to prevent or manage these for optimal overall health.

 A holistic view of the human body

-This is of growing concern in medicine, as these diseases are common and shorten far too many lives unnecessarily, as these stats show:
+These three diseases are of growing concern in medicine, as they are common and shorten far too many lives unnecessarily, as the following stats show:

-• Cardiovascular disease is the world’s number one cause of mortality, causing nearly one third of all deaths.
+• Cardiovascular disease is the world’s number one cause of mortality, responsible for nearly one third of all deaths.

-• Chronic kidney disease affects over 10% of the world’s population, more than 800 million people.
+• Chronic kidney disease affects over 10% of the world’s population – over 800 million people.

 Back to top